 - Log in to the SF State Global Login page.

 - Follow the instructions to authenticate.

-- If successful, you will see a web page that says "You have successfully completed 2 Factor Authentication Login"
+- If successful, you will see a web page indicating Authentication with Duo is completed.

 For applications requiring 2FA, the general procedure is as follows once you reach the SF State Global Login page: